 Step 4: Account for Appliances In Your Bar Design

-During the planning stages, you need to take anything that will be housed behind the bar into consideration, particularly sinks and refrigeration units.
+During the planning stages, you will also need to take any appliances or fixtures that will be housed behind or under the bar into consideration, particularly sinks and refrigeration units.

 Bar Refrigerators & Kegerators